STEMS in Current Events

 The recent eruption of the Kilauea volcano gives us an opportunity to understand this fascinating natural phenomena.
 This STEM unit is in line with our goal to make STEM relevant to our everyday lives.
 We also use this news item to stimulate thought on the dynamics of volcanic activity.
 Hydrothermal vents have temperatures over 350 degrees on the lava-covered seafloor, yet some aquatic animals and organisms can thrive in these temperatures.
 Students are led to investigate how the origins of life adapted to the environment on our newly formed planet Earth.

 Sustainability issues emerge during weather events.
 Students can analyze the data and discuss their ideas on climate change.
 When they make well-reasoned statements based on scientific literature, we can respect their position.
 An informed populace is the only defense against fake news.
-Whatever the position one may take, students become aware that they are needed to develop strategies in the future to combat and repair damage caused by these events.
+Whatever the position one may take, students become aware that they are needed to develop strategies in the future based on STEMS to combat and repair damage caused by these events.